 ASDC selected, trained and supported ten UK science and discovery centres to run a range of cutting-edge physics and engineering schools workshops, family shows and meet-the-expert events and provided written resources including a handbook and website detailing a large range of experiments that could be carried out by the science centres.

-The independent evaluation by King's College London examined the impact on the first 3,883 students and 369 teachers who took part in the workshops, making it the UK's largest multi-centre dataset of the impact of informal science learning.
+The independent evaluation by King's College London examined the impact on the first 3,883 students and 369 teachers (4895 people) who took part in the activities, making it the UK's largest multi-centre dataset of the impact of informal science learning.

 One notable finding was that this physics programme had been very successful in inspiring interest in both girls and boys in equal measure.
 56% of girls and boys aged 10-13 said the workshop made them feel more interested in studying science, and 41% said it had made them more likely to consider a career in science.
 This effect was found after just one hour of experiments and discussions.
 This programme fully supports the Government's new initiative to get more girls into physics an engineering and can be used flexibly to support this and other widening participation initiatives.